 It is important to note that the AIP format implements the Common Specification for E-ARK information packages differently compared to the SIP and the DIP.
 The SIP and the DIP represent “snapshots in time”, one capturing the state of an information package at submission time (SIP), the other one capturing a specific form of delivery at the point in time when the information package for access was created (DIP).
 The AIP, in contrast, allows holding the original submission (snapshot of the IP at submission time), the outcome of preservation actions in the course of the life-cycle separately, and submission updates that occur after the AIP was created.

 The main difference is that the AIP is an information package which can contain one or several E-ARK compliant IPs, namely SIPs.
 The purpose of this meta-structure is to allow applying changes to the AIP over time.
 This requires a specific structure which is not required in the SIP and the DIP.
-The AIP must therefore not be understood as an "extension" of the IP (as defined by the Common Specification) in the sense that it inherits general properties from the E-ARK IP (Common Specification) which are complemented by AIP specific properties.
+The AIP must therefore not be understood as an "extension" of the IP (as defined by the Common Specification) in the sense that it inherits general properties from the Common Specification for IPs which are complemented by AIP specific properties.
 This is the reason why the inherent structure of the AIP is different to the one of the SIP and the DIP.

 AIP container for submissions